kigster/timed-messages/README.md

+# Timed Message Scheduler Library

+This library uses CMake and a CCSpec project for automated tests.

-# CMake/C++ Project Template with CCSpec as Submodule
+#### CMake/C++ Project Template with CCSpec as Submodule

 This project is a derivative of [ccspec-example](https://github.com/zhangsu/ccspec-example/) project, however this repo fixes some compilation and build issues in the original repo.